 <pathspec> from the head of your current branch back into your working directory.
-This is useful to revert changes you did on a file while keeping the the changes of other files you just modified in your working directory.
+This is useful to revert changes you did on a file while keeping the changes of other files you just modified in your working directory.

 Working with remotes to share with a team

 A remote in the Git world is a physical copy of a repository.
 It may be on the same computer as the repository it was copied from (copying is named cloning in Git) or on a different computer far away.
 The essential part is, you can exchange data between the two repositories and keep them synchronized.
-Usually a remote repository is placed on a server which is accessible by your team.
+Usually, a remote repository is placed on a server which is accessible by your team.
 Any new teammate initially will clone the repository from the server to his or her local machine.
 The Git name for this remote repository is usually origin.
 The origin has nothing special and is not distinct from the local repositories on the machines of each team member, except only by convention it is used as a hub to which the team members connect to synchronize their work with all others.
-This will happen in a way that team members are working locally on their own computers and eventually synchronize with the remote repository on the hub server by pulling and pushing committed content.
+This will happen in a way that team members are working locally on their own computers and eventually sync with the remote repository on the hub server by pulling and pushing committed content.

-Remote repositories are usually bare repositories, they have no staging area and no working copy like local repositories, because no one is working directly on the remote repository.
+Remote repositories are usually bare repositories, they have no staging area and no working copy like local repositories because no one is working directly on the remote repository.
 To indicate a bare repository usually .git is being appended to the name of the repository.